binipringle/intro-to-dh/asyllabus.md

 - Students will begin to prepare their own digital portfolios.

-- Students will learn technical skills including the command line, version control (Git), HTML and CSS, Python, and Jekyll (Ruby).
+- Students will learn technical skills including command line (terminal, bash), version control (Git), HTML and CSS, Python, and Jekyll (Ruby).

 - Students will design and develop a collaborative project or projects.